 Skippered charter information

-The skipper’s time is booked from 12pm-12pm in 24-hour periods.
-If you have reserved a skipper for the first day of your charter and have a 6pm start, he or she will use this time to ensure they are happy with all aspects of the yacht and will be at the base to meet you upon your arrival.
-If you've reserved a skipper for a later date on your charter they will start at 12pm on that day.
+The skipper’s time is booked from 12:00pm to 12:00pm in 24-hour periods.
+If you have reserved him for the first day of your charter and have a 6:00pm start, he will use this time to ensure he is happy with all aspects of the yacht and will be at the base to meet you upon your arrival.
+If you have reserved him for a later date on your charter he will start at 12:00pm on that day.

 The skipper is responsible for the safety of the yacht at all times.
-They are not permitted to dive with you, nor leave the vessel overnight.
-He or she must conduct a safety brief with you before leaving the dock regardless of the duration of the contract with you.
+He is not permitted to dive with you, nor leave the vessel overnight.
+He must conduct a safety brief with you before leaving the dock regardless of the duration of his contract with you.

-The skipper is required to give you a thorough briefing on all aspects of the yacht and dinghy in addition to assisting you with planning an itinerary for the trip and advising you how to contact the base, the return to base procedures and the emergency assistance procedures.
-We suggest that you attend the scheduled chart brief that will be supplemented by the skipper during his or her time with you on the yacht.
-We also suggest that you make it clear exactly what you want to cover: anchoring, docking, etc.
+For “check out charters” (anything less than the full duration of the charter) the check out skipper’s time is booked from 6:00pm to 6:00pm to allow for a meet and greet in the evening and go over basic systems, then a full day with you the next day.
+This skipper is required to give you a thorough briefing on all aspects of the yacht and dinghy in addition to assisting you with planning an itinerary for the trip and advising you how to contact the base, the return to base procedures and the emergency assistance procedures.
+It is suggested that you attend the scheduled chart brief that will be supplemented by the skipper during his time with you on the yacht.
+It is also suggested that you make it clear exactly what you want to cover…anchoring, docking, etc.

-The skipper fee does not include food or beverages for the skipper and this is your responsibility.
-We suggest that you discuss this on the first day with your skipper and establish whether you'll provide cash for meals, whether you've included him or her in your provisioning or whether you'll accommodate him or her as part of the group for meals ashore.
+The skipper fee does not include food or beverages for the skipper and is the responsibility of the client.
+It is suggested that you discuss this on the first day with the skipper and establish whether you will give the skipper cash for meals, whether you have included him in your provisioning or whether you will accommodate him as part of the group for meals ashore.

-The skipper must have his or her own cabin.
-We prefer not to put the skipper in the bow due to the shared head and size of the cabin.
-If you expect your skipper to stay in the bow, please let us know well in advance so that we can choose the appropriate (small) skipper.
+The skipper must have his own cabin.
+We prefer not to put the skipper in the bow due to the shared heads and size of the cabin.
+If you expect him to stay in the bow, please let us know well in advance so that we can choose the appropriate (small) skipper.

-For one-day check out skippers, it's your responsibility to get the skipper back to the base.
-If you prefer not to come back to the base you must pay all expenses (ferry, taxi, etc.) to get him or her back to the base.
+For one-day check out skippers it is the client’s responsibility to get the skipper back to the base.
+If you prefer not to come back to the base you must pay for his expenses (ferry, taxi, etc.) to get him back to the base.

-The average tip for a skipper is 15-20 percent of the skipper’s fee.
-This is, of course, at your discretion.
+The average tip for a skipper is 15 to 20 percent of the skipper’s fee.
+This is, of course, at the client’s discretion.

 Sailing area restrictions